yveszb38/docs/pages/learn/develop/local-mode.md

 Before you can get any code running, you first have to find your device.
 To do this, login to the resin CLI and use `resin local scan`.

-All resin.io devices advertise themselves on the network using Avahi.
+All {{ $names.company.lower }} devices advertise themselves on the network using Avahi.
 The names take the form `<short-uuid>.local`, where the short-uuid is the uuid you see on your device dashboard.
-The resin.io CLI allows you to scan the network and discover your device:
+The {{ $names.company.lower }} CLI allows you to scan the network and discover your device:

 **Command**
 ```